Metalab/More-Than-A-Rocket-Silo/chapters/5_no_limits.md

-## All Metalab members have been abducted.
-Nuri is the only one left and since Metalab is a self-organized space she is in charge and can do whatever she wants.
+## All Metalab members have been abducted by the galactic space travel agency.
+Nuri is the only one left because she was in the heavily shielded reactor room and scanners didn't pick her up.
+And since Metalab is a self-organized space she is in charge and can do whatever she wants.